 Theoretically, every Outbound activity or initiative you run with a given company should always be in service to a specific target audience.
 And those firms should still be the right fit for your product or service.

 In a “cold” scenario, the real struggle is turning someone who may not have been thinking of your product or service into a warm lead.
-The goal is for a prospect to realize there’s a problem that they didn’t even know they had and a need that they didn’t think they had to meet.
+The goal is for a prospect to realize there’s a problem that they didn’t even know they had.
+Moreover, a need that they didn’t think they had to meet.
 And that’s the real sale.
 It’s the real business development.
 And that’s a hallmark of Outbound.

 One of the prospecting myths states that buyers don’t want to hear from sellers.